 Dismissal is a busy time as students ready themselves for dismissal.
-Parents are required to wait in the school lobby for their children at dismissal time.
-Parents should not be picking up their children upstairs in the midst of busy hallways and busy staff who are managing and readying the children for dismissal.
+Parents are required to wait at their class designated doors for their children at dismissal time.
 Please call the office and inform them if you have to pick up your child before 3:30.
 The office will inform staff who will have your child ready for pick up in the office.